Growing closer to God, and to each other

 If you’re fairly new to church, if you feel you’re near the beginning of your faith, or even if you’re not sure you believe in God at all, Alpha is for you.
 It’s a course for everyone who wants to explore life’s big questions, and who is curious to know more about Christianity.
 These evenings involve a simple meal, a talk, and plenty of time for discussion.

-Another Confirmation is planned for 2014.
-When available, details will be added to the live calendar feed above and in Special Services.
+When known, future Confirmation dates will be added to the live calendar feed above and in Special Services, or contact the Vicar (see blue box on this page)..